zxue/deploy-private-azure-openshift-cluster/README.md

 ![ODF BackingStore](media/odf-backstore.png)

-From the Azure portal, you can see that both storage account blob container and tables are used to store data files.
+From the Azure portal, you can see that both storage account blob containers and tables are used to store data files.

 ![ARO Blobs and Tables](media/aro-storage-blobs-tables.png)